-Starting on the French Riviera near Cannes, this program examines contemporary cinema by considering how film festivals help in producing and distributing films around the world.
-The highlight of our time will be the Locarno Film Festival, set in the lovely lake region of southern Switzerland/northern Italy (near Lake Como and Milan).
+Starting in Milan, then proceeding to the Locarno Film Festival in Italian Switzerland and finishing on the French Riviera in Cannes, this program examines contemporary cinema by considering how film festivals help in producing and distributing films around the world.
+The highlight of our time is the Locarno Film Festival, set in the lovely lake region of southern Switzerland/northern Italy (near Lake Como and Milan).
 Perched between Cannes (in spring) and Venice (in fall), Locarno is the most important summer festival.
 Students have a full festival pass and much of our work concerns the films at the festival.
 The class considers the relationship between national filmmaking and transnational festivals as well as that between Hollywood and independent/smaller productions.
 We examine a series of contemporary filmmakers who established themselves at film festivals (Wong, Haneke, Dolan et al.).

 Taught in: English

 Film Studies (FMS) 125.
 Topics in Film Genres (4 units)

 Film Studies (FMS) 198.
 Directed Group Study (4 units, P/NP)

 - Program visits three countries: Italy, Switzerland, and France, including a major city, Milan, and two important resort towns, Locarno and Cannes.